beaudie/vesc/src/libANGLE/renderer/vulkan/doc/PresentSemaphores.md

 ANGLE resolves this issue by deferring the destruction of the old swapchain and its remaining present semaphores to the time when the semaphore corresponding to the first present of the new swapchain can be destroyed.
-In the example in the previous section, if SPX is the present semaphore of the first QP performed on the new swapchain, at frame Y+2, when we know SPX can be destroyed, we know that the first image of the new swapchain has already been presented.
+In the example in the previous section, if SPX is the present semaphore of the first QP performed on the new swapchain, at frame Y+1, when we know SPX can be destroyed, we know that the first image of the new swapchain has already been presented.
 This proves that all previous QPs of the old swapchain have been processed.

 > Note: the swapchain can potentially be destroyed much earlier, but with no feedback from the
 > presentation engine, we cannot know that.
-This delays means that the swapchain could be recreated
+This delay means that the swapchain could be recreated
 > while there are pending old swapchains to be destroyed.
 The destruction of both old swapchains
 > must now be deferred to when the first QP of the new swapchain has been processed.
 If an
 > application resizes the window constantly and at a high rate, ANGLE would keep accumulating old